Quadwinner/startup/DEPLOYMENT_FIXES.md

      - Other critical configuration values

 5. **Vercel Configuration**
-   - Problem: Missing optimized Vercel configuration
-   - Fix: Created a comprehensive `vercel.json` with:
-     - Build settings
-     - Headers for security
-     - Next.js configuration
+   - Problem: Error with the builds section in vercel.json
+   - Fix: Simplified vercel.json by removing the builds section to let Vercel auto-detect the Next.js project
+   - Alternative solution: If problems persist, use the minimal vercel.json.minimal file (rename to vercel.json)

 ## Deployment Steps